eduardosm7/eduardodemoura.com/docs/videos.md

 :::note Cringe alert!

 Though, If you want to check out my _not listed_ covers, [this playlist is the right place to go](https://www.youtube.com/playlist?list=PLj3dKq6YF-ShGESZJT9AhElt2Vehi1Ucq).
-You were warned...
+You've been warned...

 :::